 News 104.5 WOKV is committed to serving the NE Florida community with timely, accurate coverage when severe weather threatens.
 To help better understand what our coverage sounds (and looks) like, here is an overview:

 What is that tone?
-The severe weather alert tone, which sounds like, “ding-dong”, is activated when there is a warning in the five county area (Baker, Clay, Duval, Nassau, St. Johns).
+The severe weather alert tone, which sounds like, “ding-dong”, is activated when there is an active warned storm in the five county area (Baker, Clay, Duval, Nassau, St. Johns).
 We only activate the tone during a tornado or severe thunderstorm warning to alert listeners that there is potentially dangerous weather in the area.
 The tone plays every 90 seconds during programs and commercials (think of it like a crawl on your TV screen).
 We recognize the tone can be distracting from normal programming, but we feel it is the best way to keep you aware of severe weather in the area without fully interrupting your favorite program.

 How can I report severe weather?
 You frequently hear reporters and anchors ask for listeners to report what they are seeing.
 Those first-hand accounts can be valuable, both for the listening public, and also for the National Weather Service.
 You can report severe weather in multiple ways:

 -Download the WOKV App (Free in the App or Google Play Store) and record an Open Mic.
 Think of it like leaving a voice mail that we play back on the radio.

 -During wall-to-wall severe weather updates, call in live reports to 855-765-1045.